The Below article was directly quoted from Righteous

 By Benny Morris p.
 252-258

-We do not expect every Palestinian or Zionist to agree with everything the revisionist Israeli historian, Benny Morris, has written.
+We don't expect Palestinians or Zionists to agree with everything the revisionist Israeli historian, Benny Morris, has written here.
 However, it should be NOTED that his conclusions were based on declassified Zionist and Haganah archives.
-It is CRITICAL to digest this article in an open mind (especially if you are a Palestinian), even if you disagree with some of what has been written.
+It is CRITICAL to digest what he wroten in an open mind (especially if you are a Palestinian), even if you disagree with some of what has been written.
 Based on our research and analysis we find it very accurate.

 - Why Palestinians Left Their Homes?